pantopic/turbokube/README.md

 Virtual Kubelet doesn't have a container runtime in which to run the containers in the pod spec.
 Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.

-All of this is orchestrated with Terraform and a bunch of manually applied shell scripts.
-After the system is provisioned, load tests can be run using turbokube-cli (wip) on the admin node.
+The infrastructure is provisioned using [terraform](terraform) and a bunch of manually applied shell scripts.
+After the system is provisioned, load tests can be run using [turboctl](turboctl) (wip) on the admin node.

 ## Experiment Variables